sideshowbandana/html5-fullscreen-player/README.md

       left: 0px;
     }

-put this html directly after your video tag, at the same level in the DOM tree.  future version will generate this for you.  you can use the classes to adjust the style of the elements from within your own stylesheet.
+Unless you specify `options.buildHTML: false` the following HTML will be appended to the container element.
+If you specify not to have it appended, you can add it manually.
+You can override the styles for these elements to customize how your player looks.

         <div class='boxee-player-osd'>
           <div class='boxee-player-title'>